ad-si/adriansieber-com/content/2026-04-24_announcing_perspec/index.md

     and grid lines make it easier to align the selection.
 - A new "Select Files" view with a button and drag-and-drop support for selecting images.
-- A new `Save BW Smooth` export option that converts the image to anti-aliased black & white.
+- The new `Save BW Smooth` export option that converts the image to anti-aliased black & white.
     This is now the recommended option for documents, receipts, and whiteboards.
 - EXIF rotation data is now also handled for PNGs.